 Firefighters begin their careers by attending fire academy training.

 Firefighters typically need a high school diploma and training in emergency medical services.
-Prospective firefighters must pass written and physical tests, complete a series of interviews, go through training at a fire academy.
+Prospective firefighters must pass written and physical tests, complete interviews, and train at a fire academy.
 Additionally, fire departments may require firefighters to have other credentials, such as emergency medical technician (EMT) certification.
 Firefighters must complete continuing education to obtain or maintain these credentials.

-The entry-level education needed to become a firefighter is a high school diploma or equivalent.
-However, some class work beyond high school, such as airway management and trauma care, is usually needed to obtain the emergency medical technician (EMT) basic certification.
+The entry-level education typically required to become a firefighter is a high school diploma or equivalent.
+However, some postsecondary instruction, such as in assessing patients’ conditions, dealing with trauma, and clearing obstructed airways, is usually needed to obtain the emergency medical technician (EMT) certification.
 EMT requirements vary by city and state.

 Entry-level firefighters receive a few months of training at fire academies run by the fire department or by the state.
-Through classroom instruction and practical training, recruits study fire-fighting and fire-prevention techniques, local building codes, and emergency medical procedures.
+Recruits learn firefighting and fire-prevention techniques, local building codes, and emergency medical procedures.
 They also learn how to fight fires with standard equipment, including axes, chain saws, fire extinguishers, and ladders.
-After attending a fire academy, firefighters must usually complete a probationary period.
+After attending a fire academy, firefighters usually must complete a probationary period.

-Some fire departments have accredited apprenticeship programs that last up to 4 years.
-These programs combine technical instruction with on-the-job-training under the supervision of experienced firefighters.
+Those wishing to become wildland firefighters may attend apprenticeship programs that last up to 4 years.
+These programs combine instruction with on-the-job-training under the supervision of experienced firefighters.

 Licenses, Certifications, and Registrations

-Working as a volunteer firefighter may help in getting a job as a career firefighter.
+Working as a volunteer firefighter may be helpful in getting a job as a career firefighter.

-Firefighters can be promoted to engineer, then to lieutenant, captain, battalion chief, assistant chief, deputy chief, and, finally, chief.
-For promotion to positions beyond battalion chief, many fire departments now require applicants to have a bachelor's degree, preferably in fire science, public administration, or a related field.
+Firefighters may be promoted to engineer, then to lieutenant, captain, battalion chief, assistant chief, deputy chief, and chief.
+For promotion to positions beyond battalion chief, many fire departments require candidates to have a bachelor's degree, preferably in fire science, public administration, or a related field.
 Some firefighters eventually become fire inspectors or investigators after gaining enough experience.

 Communication skills.
-Firefighters must be able to communicate conditions at an emergency scene to other firefighters and to emergency-response crews.
+Firefighters must be able to explain conditions at an emergency scene to other firefighters and to emergency-response crews.

 Physical strength.
 Firefighters must be strong enough to carry heavy equipment and move debris at an emergency site.
-They must also be able to carry victims who are injured or cannot walk.
+They also carry victims who cannot walk.